-Business type activities liabilities increased by \$15.2 million.
-There was an increase of \$22.0 million in other liabilities and a decrease of \$6.8 million in long-term debt outstanding.
-The increase was primarily due to the recognition of the OPEB liability as well as the recognition of the Net Pension Liability in accordance with GASB Statement No.68.
+Business type activities liabilities decreased by \$700 thousand.
+There was an increase of \$4.6 million in other liabilities and a decrease of \$5.3 million in long-term debt outstanding.
+The increase was primarily due to the increase of the OPEB liability as well as the Net Pension Liability.
 The decrease of the long-term debt was the result of yearly required debt service payments exceeding new issuances.